 - Flooring: Since the kitchen is such a heavy use area, we recommend using a durable flooring.
 Porcelain tile is incredibly durable and you can find some great looks at a great price point.
 Hardwood looks beautiful and can easily be repaired in damaged spots.
 Products like laminate and vinyl plank are great cost effective alternatives, with better durability than hardwood.

 - Backsplash: The walls in your kitchen need some protection against food splashing by the stove and sink.
 We think a good tile backsplash really finishes off a kitchen.
-Our flooring supplier, Alford’s, has a great blog on backsplash tile ideas we think you should check out for more information.

 Now that you’ve got a plan and some finishes figured out, you’ll want to know the cost and timeline.
 At Technique, we provide detailed quotes for our customers that are conveniently located on a secure site online.
 The timeline will depend on the availability of materials, but generally your kitchen should take 6-8 weeks to complete.